 - No maximum square footage requirements can be imposed on ADUs less than 850 square feet, or on two-plus bedroom units measuring less than 1,000 square feet.

 - JADUs can be built inside proposed or existing single-family residences, and JADU design restrictions have been eased (JADUs can now share bathrooms with the main unit, for example).
 (CA. Gov. Code § 65852.22.)

 - Local agencies must allow JADUs even when no local ordinance expressly authorizes those structures.
 (CA Gov. Code § 65852.2.)

 - The powers of homeowner associations and related private entities have also been restrained: Covenants, conditions, and restrictions (CC&Rs) that prohibit or unreasonably restrict ADU/JADU construction or use on single-family residential lots are unenforceable.
 (Civ.
 Code, §§ 4740, 4751.)

 - Other recent provisions of state law grant owners five years to bring substandard ADUs into compliance, and beef up enforcement so that the state can make sure that localities are following the new law.

-- However, local agencies can still impose reasonable limits on construction/design based on traffic flow and other public safety considerations.
+- Importantly, the statewide standards are meant as "overlay" regulations, meaning local codes generally still apply.
+Local agencies can continue to impose reasonable limits on construction/design based on traffic flow and other public safety considerations.

 Is This a Good Time to Build an ADU/JADU in California?

-Loss of local control in some cities has resulted in ADUs being built that are larger than previously allowed or that may have never been built at all.
-Relaxed regulations, the COVID-19 pandemic, and a super-tight housing market combine into the perfect recipe for an ADU/JADU explosion.
-According to a r Freddie Mac study, the number of ADU/JADU either rented or sold doubled between 2009 and 2019 — even prior to COVID-19!
-By all appearances, ADUs/JDUs truly will continue to boom.
+Relaxed regulations, the COVID-19 pandemic, and a super-tight housing market all combine into the perfect recipe for an ADU/JADU explosion.
+According to a Freddie Mac study, the number of ADU/JADU either rented or sold doubled between 2009 and 2019 — even prior to COVID-19!
+By all appearances, ADUs/JDUs will continue to boom.